ccie18643/PyTCP/README.md

  - IPv6 protocol - *ability to route traffic to external destinations via default gateway*
  - TCP protocol - *need to rework the CLOSE syscall mechanism so FIN flag can be set on last data packet instead of being carried in separate one*
- - TCP protocol - *ACK packet retransmission in case we got FIN retransmission in TIME_WAIT state*
+ - TCP protocol - *ACK packet retransmission in case we got FIN retransmission in TIME_WAIT state <-- need to investigate this*
- - TCP protocol - *implement proper response to packets containing old SEQ and/or ACK numbers*
+ - TCP protocol - *implement proper response to packets containing old SEQ and/or ACK numbersi <-- need to investigate this*
  - TCP protocol - *ensure that event communication from TCP session to socket works properly (eg. connection reset by peer)*
  - ICMP protocols - *need to come up with some sort of "icmp socket" mechanism so ping client can bind to particular ICMP echo-reply stream*
  - IPv4 protocol - *improvements in IP defragmentation mechanism are needed, out of order fragment handling, purging of orphaned fragments*